-When a system failure occurs, a PolarDB cluster can automatically fail over services from the primary node to a read-only node.
+When a system failure occurs, a PolarDB for MySQL cluster can automatically fail over services from the primary node to a read-only node.
 You can specify a read-only node as the new primary node to fail over services from the primary node to the read-only node.

 During an automatic failover or a manual failover, transient disconnections may occur.
 Each transient disconnection lasts 20s to 30s.
 Make sure that your applications can be automatically reconnected to the cluster.

-PolarDB clusters use an active-active architecture that ensures high availability.
+PolarDB for MySQL clusters use an active-active architecture that ensures high availability.
 If the primary node that supports reads and writes is faulty, services are automatically failed over to the read-only node that is elected by the system as the new primary node.

 A failover priority is assigned by the system to each node in a cluster.
 During a failover, a node is elected as the primary node based on the probability that is determined by this priority.
 The probability of being elected as the primary node is the same for the nodes that are assigned the same failover priority.